 Master of Science in Mathematics

-Some students may require additional background prior to entering Math 210 (Analysis) and Math 230 (Algebra).
-This will be determined by assessment prior to the start of the students’ first year by the Vice Chair for Graduate Studies, upon consultation with the graduate studies committee.
-Such students will be directed into Math 205 and/or Math 206 during their first year.
-These students may pass one Comprehensive Exam in the areas of Algebra or Analysis in lieu of achieving a M.S. pass on one Qualifying Exam that must be obtained prior to the start of the students’ second year.
-Comprehensive Exams in Analysis and Algebra will be offered once per year in the Spring quarter.
+First year students are expected to take either Math 205 or Math 210; specific recommendation will be determined by assessment prior to the start of the students' first year by the Vice Chair of Graduate Studies, upon consultation with the Graduate Studies Committee.
+The students may pass the Comprehensive Exam in Analysis in lieu of achieving an M.S. pass in one of the qualifying exams that must be obtained prior to the start of their second year.

 The total number of required courses for the M.S. degree is 12, completed with satisfactory performance (B or better).
 Students are required to complete at least one series of the following courses: Mathematics 210A-B-C, 220A-B-C, or 230A-B-C. At most, one undergraduate course may count as an elective course, provided it is sponsored by rank faculty and approved by the Graduate Advisor.
 At most, one elective course (of at least three units) is allowed outside the Department.